No, that is not possible. The first house will be opened temporarily for viewing by the public and media after delivery of the house.

 The building industry and society.
 It is a way of giving substance to corporate social responsibility.
 The entire process, from development to construction, is digitized, which offers a number of advantages – everything is recorded, no knowledge is lost, it optimizes the use of materials, helps to improve working conditions etc. The local authority hopes that using this new technology will create more affordable, sustainable and demand-oriented housing.

-The design is being prepared for the All-in-one Permit for Physical Aspects (Omgevingsvergunning) and will be ready by approx. Q3 2018.
-The first home is expected to be completed in the first half of 2019.
+The design is being prepared for the All-in-one Permit for Physical Aspects (Omgevingsvergunning) and will be ready by approx. Q1 2019.
+The first home is expected to be completed in the end of 2019.

 After the realization of the first house, the knowledge will also be distributed to other countries.